The Tower of London

 The executioner was an expert with the sword who had no need for a block.
 As Anne nervously turned, with bandaged eyes, he took off her head with one sweep that sliced through her neck, her lips were seen to continue to move for a few minutes after.
 Anne's bloody corpse was hastily contained in an arrow chest and buried in the Chapel of St. Peter ad Vincula, within the Tower.
 A few day's later, Henry announced his engagement to his new love, Jane Seymour.

-The plaque lists the names of all those who were executed on the Green:-
+A plaque lists the names of all those who were executed on the Green:-

 William, Lord Hastings, June, 1483, executed on orders of Richard III